symfony/symfony-docs/rate_limiter.rst

     The Unix timestamp of the moment when the limiter is back to its full capacity.

 The ``429 Too Many Requests`` response includes these headers too.

-As their values are specific to the client making the request, the response is marked as private, so HTTP caches don't share it between clients.
+As their values are specific to the client making the request, any response carrying these headers is marked as private, so HTTP caches don't share it between clients.

 .. note::